orthanc-mirrors/orthanc-book/Sphinx/source/plugins/postgresql.rst

 to true, otherwise Orthanc will continue to use its default SQLite back-end.

 **Remark:** When using the ``Storage`` PostgreSQL plugin, the DICOM files are stored as large objects in the database.
-This actually consumes more space than the DICOM file itself (around 40% more).
+This might actually consume more space than the DICOM file itself.
+We have observed overhead up to 40%.
+However, it seems this overhead is temporary and comes from Write-Ahead Logging.
+Check this `discussion <https://groups.google.com/d/msg/orthanc-users/pPzHOpb--iw/QkKZ808gIgAJ>`__ on the Orthanc Users group for more info).

-When dealing with large  number of files, it is recommended to continue using the default filesystem storage for DICOM files and enable the ``Index`` PostgreSQL plugin.
+Note that a typical usage of the PostgreSQL plugin is to enable only the ``Index`` and continue using the default filesystem storage for DICOM files.

 .. highlight:: text